Vierverlaten sugar factory: Barge

-The December 1921 news about the Friesch Groningsche halting its campaign noted that 400 beet skippers, 100 beet weighers, and 200 bietenvletters would be out of a job too early.
-The skippers were professional inland or nearland sailors who commanded a barge.
-This was a freight vessel for inland navigation.
-It typically had a single mast (sometimes two) and later on an engine.
-In Dutch this was colloquially called a schip, but if one wanted to be exact, it was called a binnenschip, or (sailing) barge.
+The December 1921 news about the Friesch Groningsche halting its campaign noted that 400 beet skippers, 100 beet weighers, and 200 bietenvletters would be out of a job.
+The skippers were professional inland (or near-land) sailors who commanded a barge, a freight vessel for inland navigation.
+It typically had a single mast (though sometimes two) and, later on, an engine.
+In Dutch this was colloquially called a schip, but the full term is binnenschip, or (sailing) barge.

-The barge skippers sailed a network of waterways that was more fine-grained than the current one.
-It was in 1970 that the small harbor of Minnertsga saw its last use for shipping beet.
+The barge skippers previously sailed a network of waterways that was more fine-grained than the current one.
+It was in 1970 that the small harbor of Minnertsga saw its last use for shipping beets.
 Today, Minnertsga is not located on an official canal.

 Meanwhile, the main Dutch inland waterways were continuously made deeper and wider.
 In the late 1930s a project was started to canalize the Aduarderdiep between Vierverlaten and the Van Starkenborgh Canal.
-This plan to make the Aduarderdiep usable for (motorized) barges of up to 1,000t was only completed by about 1956.
+This plan to make the Aduarderdiep usable for motorized barges of up to 1,000t was only completed by about 1956.

-After the Puttershoek sugar factory was closed down in 2004, Vierverlaten became the only sugar factory in the Netherlands that still received a part of its beet by barge.
-These are the beet from the island of Texel that are shipped from Oudeschild and unloaded directly onto the factory grounds.
+After the Puttershoek sugar factory was closed down in 2004, Vierverlaten became the only sugar factory in the Netherlands that still received a number of beets by barge, specifically those coming from the island of Texel, which are shipped from Oudeschild and unloaded directly onto the factory grounds.
 Limestone is also still transported to the factory by barge.
-Later on, Dinteloord sugar factory started to get sugar beet from South Limburg by barge.
+Later on, Dinteloord sugar factory also started to get sugar beet from South Limburg by barge.